letsmakeyoukaren/lincoln/novel.md

 "Yes, yes, I know."

 Lincoln was sitting in front of his desktop monitor as usual.
 His desk wasn't particularly messy but neither could you call it neat.
 Various things lay scattered about it, including an old Fujitsu scanner and a pair of retainers.
+The most striking object on it was the large and bright screen of an iPad Pro that was displaying hastily scribbled equations and calculations.
+Lincoln stretched his arms leaned back against his chair